 At Reform Austin, we have decided we can’t forget.
 We can’t forget the victims who have lost their lives nor the survivors who are forced to live traumatized after seeing their friends or family being killed by a gunman.
-Each time a person opens fire because the state made it easy for him to access a gun, we will remind Texas leaders and legislators that their actions have consequences.
+With every instance of gunfire facilitated by the state’s lenient gun access, we aim to serve as a reminder to Texas leaders and legislators that the policies they endorse carry tangible consequences.

-We are presenting Gun Violence Watch, a site made to increase awareness of the ongoing gun violence problem that looms over the state, the heightened risks of new legislation surrounding gun ownership, and the lack of action from politicians who are deep in the pockets of gun lobbyists.
+We present Gun Violence Watch (GVW,) a site made to increase awareness of the ongoing gun violence problem that looms over the state, the heightened risks of new legislation surrounding gun ownership, and the lack of action from politicians who are deep in the pockets of gun lobbyists.

 There is no fee for republishing most of our editorial, video, and graphic content.
 However, you can contact hello@reformaustin.org for permission.